Updated June 8, 2023

-When you are having even number of observations, the Median value is an average of two middlemost values.
+When you have an even number of observations, the Median value is an average of two middlemost values.

 Conditional Median Formula

-While working on AVERAGE function in Excel, you might have seen some customized formulas like AVERAGEIF & AVERAGEIFS which are allowing you to customize AVERAGE function based on condition/conditions.
+While working on the AVERAGE function in Excel, you might have seen some customized formulas like AVERAGEIF & AVERAGEIFS, allowing you to customize the AVERAGE function based on condition/conditions.
 That means giving an average of a group following specific criteria.
-Unfortunately, for MEDIAN there is no such customized formula available ready made in Excel.
-However, you can use your own logic and create one of such conditional formulas for calculation of Median of a group of observations.
+Unfortunately, for MEDIAN, there is no such customized formula available ready-made in Excel.
+However, you can use your own logic and create one of such conditional formulas for calculating the Median of a group of observations.

 Following is the formula which can be used: